News & Events

 campus communities to reduce and recycle more.
 To learn more about Recyclemania and

 see how our efforts progress, follow us on Facebook.
 To learn more about Recyclemania click here.

 America Recycles Day

 In November, an information table is set up to celebrate America Recycles Day.
 Students help spread awareness by manning the trash and recycling bins to demonstrate what items can be placed in the units.
 Giveaways like stickers and recycled key chains are handed out to everyone who stops by the table in the Adanti Student Center and took the pledge to recycle!
 For more information on America Recycles Day, click here.

 Each year, the Recycling Center hosts an electronic waste drive.
 This allows students and staff to drop off their unwanted items such as laptops, computers, typewriters, and TV's without being charged!

-Click below the to see what's happening with sustainability in Connecticut and around
+Click below the to see what's happening with sustainability around the world:

 Environmental News Network

 Local Farmer's MarketsWhy spend more at the grocery store?
 Support your community at these great local markets: